1995parham-teaching/tinyurl/README.md

 `internal/domain` must use only go standard packages or other application packages, so they should not use any third party libraries directly.

-The infrastructure layer do the actuall using of third party libraries and resides in `infra` package.
+The infrastructure layer does the actual using of third party libraries and resides in `infra` package.
-Actual implementation always go into the `infra` package.
+Actual implementation always goes into the `infra` package.